-Valentine, a Republican, was the representative for Nebraska's 3rd congressional district from 1883 to 1885.
+Valentine was the representative for Nebraska’s 3rd congressional district and was a Republican.
+He served from 1883 to 1885.

 From Mar 1879 to Mar 1885, Valentine missed 379 of 1,122 roll call votes, which is 33.8%.
 This is on par with the median of 29.1% among the lifetime records of representatives serving in Mar 1885.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1883-Feb 1884||34||19||55.9%||93rd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.